GC2407CIZV/Google-Advanced-Data-Analytics/Salifort/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Python and the required libraries installed.
 You can install them using `pip install pandas numpy scikit-learn matplotlib seaborn xgboost`.
-3. Open and run the `Activity_ Course 7 Salifort Motors project lab.ipynb` Jupyter Notebook to reproduce the analysis and modeling.
+3. Open and run the `Salifort Motors project lab.ipynb` Jupyter Notebook to reproduce the analysis and modeling.
-4. Review the `Course 7 PACE strategy document.pdf` and `Executive summary.pdf` for detailed insights and recommendations.
+4. Review the `PACE strategy document.pdf` and `Executive summary.pdf` for detailed insights and recommendations.

 ## Author

-[Gregory Charles]
+Gregory Charles